-Calling teachers & parent volunteers: Watershed 101 Presentation
+Calling teachers & parent volunteers: offering our Watershed 101 Presentation

 Calling science teachers and parent volunteers: We’re actively seeking student groups to work with, to share watershed science education.
 We have a flexible workshop presentation that can be tailored -in topics and duration- based on your needs and interests.
 We’ve successfully delivered watershed science education to youth via Zoom, and would love to widen our reach via your classroom.